DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

  And there's more, definitely sonar, test on having aperture (up to F.8).
 More dongle configurations.
 Do a modern flexcable (maybe with dongle information).
 I-type stuff...

+I am no *mad scientist* (thank you Susan & Stan) but I am definitely *MAD*, I mean compulsively testing and trying to find out how stuff works, why it is like this, how to improve it being *true* to the camera and to Dr. Land.
+I am not set up to come up with a product, and sell it, *that* is byproduct of my obssesion: mad is too nice a word, I am crazy.

- As always, if you want to chip-in, please contact me at openSX70 at openSX70 dot com.
+ As always, if you want to chip-in, have some secret document that want to share, some tool, whatever SX70-related, please, please contact me at openSX70 at openSX70 dot com.